-Last Friday, I was babysitting my amazing and adorable 10-month old nephew.
-I love this kid like crazy, so I look forward to being able spend time with him, especially since I have all the time in the world at this juncture!
-Naturally, the best part of being with him is cuddling him, playing with him, and hell, the diaper changes are no big whoop at all because nothing ‘baby Zach’ is gross to me.
-One game he really loves I call ‘Bouncy Bouncy Boo Boo’.
-I lie on my back and lift him up and down – bringing him all the way to my face so we touch noses, then all the way back up so he can ‘fly’.
+Last Friday I was babysitting my amazing and adorable 10-month old nephew.
+I love this kid to pieces, so I look forward to being able spend time with him, especially since I have all the time in the world at this juncture!
+Naturally, the best part of being with him is cuddling him and playing with him, and the diaper changes are no big whoop because nothing ‘baby Zach’ is gross to me.
+He’s my little banana puff puff!

 Because of this, I’ve been existing on soup for the past week.
 I don’t want to take ANY chance of a chunk of even soft fruit in yogurt jostling that tooth.
 What a perfect time to try homemade ricotta cheese!
 It’s soft, no biting down..no gaping hole smile.

 Technically, this isn’t how ricotta cheese is made, but it tastes exactly like (but better) the ricotta cheese we’re all used to and it IS ricotta cheese.
 Ricotta (meaning recooked) is usually made out of whey, the liquid separated out from the curds when cheese is made, like mozzarella, and recooked.
-In this recipe, you’re using the whole milk plus acid to make the ricotta and discarding the whey (although you can use it in homemade breads, or other preparations which I can’t conjure up at this moment).
+In this recipe, you’re using whole milk and cream plus acid to make the ricotta, and discarding the whey (although you can use it in homemade breads, or other preparations which I can’t conjure up at this moment).
 This is the perfect time to ask, Can anyone think of any good uses for the liquid whey outside of watering the garden?
-I have this weird thing about waste!).

-Not only is this easy, with just 4 ingredients and a super rapid cooking time, but the results are well worth it.
-You’ll never want to eat store bought again, although it does take quite a bit of milk – as in 8 cups of milk plus 1 cup of cream for a yield of about 1 1/2 to 2 cups ricotta, OK, maybe you shouldn’t completely rule out store bought, but trust me – this is WELL worth tackling every so often, and the fresh, creamy result is to die for.
+That being said, not only is ricotta cheese easy to make with just 4 ingredients and a super rapid cooking time, but the results are well worth it.
+You’ll never want to eat store bought again, well, to a degree, since you don’t always want or have the time to make cheese However, it does take quite a bit of milk..as in 8 cups of milk plus 1 cup of cream for a yield of about 2 plus to 3 plus cups ricotta, OK, maybe you shouldn’t completely rule out store-bought, but trust me, homemade ricotta cheese is well worth tackling every so often, and the fresh, creamy result is to die for.

 Homemade Ricotta Cheese

-8 cups whole milk
+- 8 cups whole milk

-1 cup heavy cream
+- 1 cup heavy cream

-1 teaspoon kosher or sea salt (more or less to taste)
+- 1 teaspoon kosher or sea salt (more or less to taste)

-3 tablespoons fresh lemon juice
+- 3 tablespoons fresh lemon juice or white vinegar